-Dabs, hash oil, shatter, budder, wax, etc., whatever you call it, marijuana concentrates are growing in popularity more and more every day.
+Dabs, hash oil, shatter, budder, wax, etc., whatever you call it, marijuana concentrates are growing in popularity more and more every day- how much dabs can you make with marijuana?
 There had been a steady growth of popularity for marijuana concentrates for several years prior to the ‘vape pen revolution.’
 However, once vape pens became more and more popular, it seems that just about everyone I know is only consuming concentrates rather than flower.

 Flower, at least where I live in Oregon, is much harder to sell these days.
 Everyone has it, everyone is growing it, and it seems like everyone I know is selling it for rock bottom prices.
 And even at historically low prices, flower still sits around for a very long time.
 I still like to consume flower, but I do so less and less frequently.
 I don’t see that trend reversing anytime soon.
 As a result of the shift in how people consume cannabis, more and more people are looking into turning flower into concentrates.
-This has resulted in a lot of people asking me the obvious question, ‘how much concentrates can a person get from one pound of flower?’
+This has resulted in a lot of people asking me the obvious question, ‘how much dabs can you make with marijuana ?’

 That seems like a straight forward question, but it’s actually nearly impossible to provide a ‘one size fits all’ answer to it.
 As I always do know, I hit up Udoxi Scientific to see what they had to say on the subject since they are the best concentrate makers I know.
 When I posed the question to them, they stated that it depends on several factors, some of which have been included below.
 The largest factor is the percentage of cannabinoids in the original material, and that’s hard to pin down due to inconsistencies in cannabis testing, especially in Oregon.
 Whatever the true percentage of cannabinoids in the starting material is will be the main determining factor in how much concentrates are produced in the end.
 Below are other contributing factors: